-Mérida International Classical Theatre Festival is the oldest classical theatre festival held in Spain and is considered to be the most important of its kind.
+The Mérida International Classical Theater Festival is the oldest classical theater festival held in Spain and is considered the most important of its kind.

-The festival performances are held annually during the months of July and August at the Roman Theatre of Mérida, considered one of the buildings in the world best representing the solid harmonious shapes and forms of Roman architecture in the times of Emperor Augustus.
-It is also the oldest working theatre in the world.
+The festival theatrical plays are presented annually, during the months of July and August in the Roman Theater of Mérida.
+This monument is considered one of the world’s best representations of the solidity and harmony of Roman architecture erected during the time of Emperor Augustus.
+It is also the oldest functioning theater in the world.

-A total of 63 editions have already been held of the festival, tens of thousands of spectators flocking to each one, making it one of the benchmark theatre festivals in Spain.
+In total, 68 editions of the festival have already been held, each one attracting tens of thousands of spectators, making it one of the leading theater festivals in Spain.

-The Festival began in 1933 with the staging of Seneca’s “Medea”, adapted by Miguel de Unamuno and featuring the actress Margarita Xirgu.
-After another edition in 1934, as a result of the political tension existing in Spain, it would be suspended for 19 years, until 1953, when it was recovered with the performance of “Fedra” by a university theatre company.
+The Festival began its journey in 1933 with the staging of Medea by Seneca, a version by Miguel de Unamuno with Margarita Xirgu acting as the protagonist.
+Due to the political tension in Spain, it was suspended in 1934 until 19 years later.
+In 1953, it was reinstated with the performance of a play called Fedra put on by a university theater company.

-Jesús Cimarro, with his company Pentación Espectáculos, has directed and managed the festival since 2012 until today.
-Pentación Espectáculos was awarded the direction and management of the Festival during 2016, 2017 and 2018 by the Extremadura regional government through public tender.
+Jesús Cimarro and his company Pentación Espectáculos, directs and manages the festival from 2012 to the present.
+The Junta de Extremadura awarded Pentación Espectáculos the direction and management of the Festival from 2016 to 2022 by public tender.

-Editions 58, 59, 60, 61, 62 and 63 have managed to recover local audiences and the influx of spectators from the rest of Spain has been consolidated, making this event one of the three most important and highest-impact summer cultural events, according to the national media.
+Between editions 58 and 68, locals started to attend and the influx of public from the rest of Spain also increased significantly, turning the summer festival into one of the three most important cultural events nationwide, according to the national press.

-83 years ago the actress Margarita Xirgu resumed a task that had started over 20 centuries ago: that of performing the great Greco-Roman comedies and tragedies on these ancient stones, a witness of honour in the history of performing arts.
+89 years ago the actress Margarita Xirgu continued with a task that she had started more than 20 centuries ago: to perform the great Greek and Roman comedies and tragedies on those thousand-year-old stones, and participate in the history of the Performing Arts.